Suzanne Alejandre, math teacher

 The Math Forum @ Drexel

-John Baez is a one-man Internet army who has answered
+John C. Baez was a one-man army who answered

 physics questions on sci.physics.research.